NicoRenaud/spot/tutorial_easy/readme_simple_csv.md

-# SPOT : A Basic Tutorial
+# SPOT : A Basic Tutorial with a CSV file

-Spot is an interactive visualization tool for multidimensional data that alows quickly analysing complex datasets.
-For this example we will us a simple example of a .csv file containing 3 facets (i.e. columns) containing the values of 3 random variables.
+Spot is an interactive visualization tool for multidimensional data that alows quickly analysing complex datasets and easily identifyin correlation between variables.
+For this simple example we will us a small comma separated value file (.csv) containing 3 facets.
+Each facets is stored in a column and contains the values of a random variable.
 We can easily create such .csv file using Python

 ```python